top of page

 Story Seeds: Growing Home at the Farmers Market

-Combining personal memoir, research, and over 200 stories, interviews, and photographs from the 32nd Street Farmers Market, Story Seeds: Growing Home explores the power of storytelling to build a shared sense of community and social responsibility.
+Combining personal memoir, scholarship, and more than 200 stories, interviews, and photographs from the 32nd Street Farmers Market, Story Seeds: Growing Home explores the power of storytelling to build a shared sense of community and social responsibility.

 409792571_1747550272424006_5016460490135623498_n_edited.jpg